3moorebbb-sketch/MEP-Unified-Architecture/README.md

 Open Source Declaration

-By releasing the Mandelbrot-Euler-Planck Unified Architecture into the public domain, this repository establishes prior art.
-This framework is intended to democratize continuous, lossless intelligence and ensure that the blueprint for ambient, planet-scale empathy belongs to humanity.
+By releasing the Mandelbrot-Euler-Planck Architecture into the public domain, this repository establishes prior art.
+This framework is intended to democratize continuous, lossless intelligence.